SciSharp/BotSharp/README.md

 If you feel that this project is helpful to you, please Star the project, we would be very grateful.

-Powered by [SciSharp STACK](https://github.com/SciSharp) which is the .NET based ecosystem of open-source software for mathematics, science, and engineering.
+Member project of [SciSharp STACK](https://github.com/SciSharp) which is the .NET based ecosystem of open-source software for mathematics, science, and engineering.

 Scan QR code to join TIM group: